Rlee13/rlee.vscode.xblite/README.md

 In Linux, copy the folder "rlee.vscode.xblite" in "Home\\.vscode\extensions".

 If the extension doesn't show up in the Extensions' menu, delete the `extensions.json` file from the `.vscode\extensions` folder - it will be re-generated automatically when VSCode restarts.
+One might need to run `npm install` in this folder to restore the packages specified in the requirements.

 ## Extension Settings